39-53m³ Zelon CFS Forage Wagon

 The picked-up green fodder is delivered to the rotor without spreading-out effect.
 The rotor and the cutting unit are partially loaded.

-CFS conveying unit:
+Continuous Flow System conveying unit:

 The picked-up green fodder is dispersed by the pick-up and the accelerator drum and fed to the rotor and cutting unit over the entire width.